Titowak/Pars-ABSA/README.md

 # Pars-ABSA
-Pars-ABSA is a benchmark corpora on Persian presented in https://arxiv.org/abs/1908.01815 for aspect-based sentimnet analysis.
+Pars-ABSA is a benchmark corpora on Persian presented in http://www.lrec-conf.org/proceedings/lrec2022/pdf/2022.lrec-1.763.pdf and https://arxiv.org/abs/1908.01815 for aspect-based sentimnet analysis.
 Pars-ABSA consists of following files:
 	Pars-ABSA_all
 	Pars-ABSA_xml